sturdyhippo/courier/README.md

 # courier
-An no-magic web request language for developers and security researchers.
+A no-magic web request language for developers and security researchers.
 Written in rust.

 ## Features & Roadmap